-- (a) Notwithstanding the provisions of section 4-05 of subchapter A of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through July thirty-first, two thousand four, for a construction and demolition debris transfer station, as defined in section 4-01 of subchapter A of this chapter, that was not lawfully operating on March twenty-first, two thousand three, nor may any construction and demolition debris transfer station be authorized during such period to increase its lawful permitted capacity. - (b) Notwithstanding subdivision (a) of this section, the Department may issue to a construction and demolition debris transfer station that was lawfully operating on March twenty-first, two thousand three a permit to convert some or all of its lawful permitted capacity to putrescible solid waste. - (c) Notwithstanding subdivision (a) of this section, the Department may authorize the operation of a new intermodal solid waste container facility that handles construction and demolition debris, provided that (1) such new facility is located at or adjacent to a rail yard, rail spur, industrial track or vessel facility, (2) the construction and demolition debris at such facility is in closed, leak-proof containers at all times, including during receipt, storage and removal, (3) the containers are acceptable to the Department and maintained in a safe, nuisance-free manner, and (4) the containers are removed by rail or vessel. - (d) This section shall expire on the thirty-first day of July, two thousand four.
+(a) Notwithstanding the provisions of section 4-05 of subchapter A of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three until July thirty-first, two thousand four, for a construction and demolition debris transfer station, as defined in section 4-01 of subchapter A of this chapter, that was not lawfully operating on March twenty-first, two thousand three, nor may any construction and demolition debris transfer station be authorized during such period to increase its lawful permitted capacity.

+(b) Notwithstanding subdivision (a) of this section, the Department may issue to a construction and demolition debris transfer station that was lawfully operating on March twenty-first, two thousand three a permit to convert some or all of its lawful permitted capacity to putrescible solid waste.

+(c) Notwithstanding subdivision (a) of this section, the Department may issue a permit for a new construction and demolition debris transfer station, provided that (1) such new transfer station is located at or adjacent to a rail yard or barge facility, (2) the solid waste at such transfer station is in closed, leak-proof containers at all times, including during receipt, storage and removal, (3) the containers are acceptable to the Department and maintained in a safe, nuisance-free manner, and (4) the containers are removed by rail or barge.

+(d) This section shall expire on the thirty-first day of July, two thousand four.